jerryli99/reverse-engineering-journey/README.md

 (Note: as time progresses, these stages might change or not...)

+So far, I will use Ghidra to do the reverse engineering since it is free.

 ### Stage 1:

 Let's start with something simple, like data types (including type casting stuff), if/else, and loops for programs in a single file or/and with some statically linked libs.